IAL 14: Mars: the Red Planet

 To find out we need probes.

-The European Space Agency's (ESA's) Mars Express Orbiter (first operational 2003) found a bit of evidence consistent with life as we know it.
+The European Space Agency's (ESA's) Mars Express Orbiter (2003--) found a bit of evidence consistent with life as we know it.

 Mars Express Orbiter is shown in the figure below.